Some people give something more valuable than money. They give their time.

-The program runs during the school year from October through June.
+The program runs during the school year from October to June.
 Mentors meet with the children twice a month.
-In addition to workshops and one-on-one sessions, the program provides three organized field trips: a college trip, a cultural/educational trip and an outdoor trip each year.
+In addition to workshops and one-on-one sessions, the program provides three organized field trips each year: a college trip, a cultural/educational trip and an outdoor trip.

 The program benefits the children in a variety of developmental, social and educational ways, including:

 - Giving each child a trusted person to talk to, allowing them to build a strong relationship with their mentors

 - Providing valuable life skills, including learning self-respect, being kind and supportive to others, acting with maturity and communicating clearly and effectively

 - Offering college trips, showing them a variety of schools and explaining scholarship opportunities

 We are currently seeking women to participate as mentors in our program in Baltimore.
 Visit here to fill out an application today!